jeshraghian/snntorch/README.rst

 .. code-block:: TeX

   @article{eshraghian2021training,
-  title={Training spiking neural networks using lessons from deep learning}, author={Eshraghian, Jason K and Ward, Max and Neftci, Emre and Wang, Xinxin and Lenz, Gregor and Dwivedi, Girish and Bennamoun, Mohammed and Jeong, Doo Seok and Lu, Wei D}, journal={arXiv preprint arXiv:2109.12894}, year={2021}
+    title     = {Training spiking neural networks using lessons from deep learning}, author    = {Eshraghian, Jason K and Ward, Max and Neftci, Emre and Wang, Xinxin and Lenz, Gregor and Dwivedi, Girish and Bennamoun, Mohammed and Jeong, Doo Seok and Lu, Wei D},
+    journal   = {arXiv preprint arXiv:2109.12894},
+    year      = {2021}
   }

 Let us know if you are using snnTorch in any interesting work, research or blogs, as we would love to hear more about it!
 Reach out at snntorch@gmail.com.